Homework and Supporting Your Child

 An Evidence Based Approach to Homework

-Research also tells us that when children reach ‘automacity’ in a skill (i.e. they can just do it), this frees up their ‘working memory’ to think about the bigger picture.
+Research tells us that when children reach ‘automacity’ in a skill (i.e. they can just do it), this frees up their ‘working memory’ to think about the bigger picture.
 If children can read fluently, they can concentrate on the meaning of the text.
 If children know their times tables inside out, they can use these to more easily carry out other calculations.
 If children know their spellings, they can concentrate of choosing which words to use, rather than focusing on how to spell them.
-We know from cognitive research that the more often a skill is practised, the more embedded it becomes – this is where the expression ‘practice makes perfect’ comes from.
+We know from cognitive research that the more often a skill is practised, the more embedded it becomes – this is where the expression ‘practice makes perfect’ - or more accurately, 'practice makes permanent' comes from.

 This is the single most important skill for a successful life.
 Listening to your child read, and reading to them.
 This should happen daily and be recorded in your child’s Reading Record (Key Stage 1), which will be checked regularly by your child’s teacher.
-In Key Stage 2, children will complete quizzes on Accelerated Reader once they have finished a book.
+During Year 3, most children will complete quizzes on Accelerated Reader once they have finished a book.
 This will show the level of their recall and understanding of the text and allows teachers to ensure that children choose books that are appropriate for their level of reading.

 Teachers will send home spelling patterns or Word Lists required for each year group to learn.
 These will be tested in school and will relate to the week’s work completed through spelling work completed linked to the school’s Spelling Programme.